-OSHA periodically assesses the workplace to ensure all aspects of the SMS continue to operate at Star quality, completed through VPP self-evaluations the workplace prepares and submits to OSHA annually (due Feb.15) and during on-site reapproval evaluations (every 3-5 years).
+OSHA assesses VPP Star workplaces through written VPP self-evaluations the workplace prepares and submits to OSHA annually (due Feb.15) and during on-site reapproval evaluations (every 3-5 years).
+This ensures all aspects of the SOHMS continue to operate at Star quality.